giulianopz/lfcs/domains/5-service-configuration/e.md

 ## Restrict access to the HTTP proxy server

 **Squid** is a full-featured caching proxy supporting popular network protocols like HTTP, HTTPS, FTP, and more.
-It can be used to improve the web server’s performance by caching repeated requests, filter web traffic, and access geo-restricted content.
+It can be used to improve the web server's performance by caching repeated requests, filter web traffic, and access geo-restricted content.

 ### Installing Squid on Ubuntu